 Yes, external consultants can be hired to develop the business plan or to support energy communities in preparing specific sections.
 However, the energy community remains responsible for overseeing the process, ensuring alignment with its objectives, and maintaining ownership of the final business plan.

 Beneficiaries will receive support through a structured capacity building programme designed to equip them with the necessary skills and knowledge to develop their business plans.
-This programme is mandatory for beneficiaries and will include a series of online learning modules and training sessions aimed at accelerating the development and implementation of the business plans.
-National Experts may be consulted for advice on the development of the business plan.
+This programme is mandatory for beneficiaries and will include a series of online learning modules and live online training sessions (webinars) aimed at accelerating the development and implementation of the business plans.
+If you already completed the capacity-building programme before being selected as a beneficiary, you do not need to do it again.

 Your business plan should refer to the same project included in your initial application, as your initiative was selected based on the evaluators' assessment of that specific project.
 However, minor modifications may be introduced if they are justified by the findings of analysis and studies conducted during the development of the business plan.
 Any deviations or changes must be clearly explained, and their necessity must be justified.
 These modifications will be reviewed and verified during the validation process once the business plan is submitted.